omdevteam/om/docs_src/documentation_running_om.rst

 and a set of configuration parameters.
 Information about the data source is usually provided as an argument to the monitor's start up script, in the form of a *source string*.
-Configuration parameters, which fully determine the behavior of the monitor, are instead stored in a configuration file that OnDA reads before starting.
+Configuration parameters, which fully determine the behavior of the monitor, are instead stored in a configuration file that OM reads before starting.

 The Source String